ofnote/tsalib/README.md

     <details>
-    <summary> <b>Background:</b> Carrying around the tensor shapes in your head gets increasingly hard as programs become more complex.
-More ..
+    <summary> <b>Background:</b> Carrying around the tensor shapes in your head gets increasingly hard as programs become more complex. (more ..)
     </summary>

     For example, reshaping before a `matmult`, figuring out `RNN` output shapes, examining/modifying deep pre-trained architectures (`resnet`, `densenet`, `elmo`), designing new kinds of `attention` mechanisms (`multi-head attention`).
 There is no principled way of shape specification and tracking inside code -- most developers resort to writing adhoc comments embedded in code to keep track of tensor shapes (see code from [google-research/bert](https://github.com/google-research/bert/blob/a21d4848ec33eca7d53dd68710f04c4a4cc4be50/modeling.py#L664)).